 In Christianity, relics play an important role.
 For instance, you can see important icons as well as relics of various saints in churches.
 If there are relics related to disciples or saints, these relics increase the sentimental value of such churches.

-There was the icon of Panagia Soumela, which has an important place in the Orthodox world.
+What made the Soumela Monastery sacred was the icon of Panagia Soumela, which had a great spiritual significance in the Orthodox world.
 According to a belief, this icon was made and painted by Saint Luke, the disciple of Jesus and one of the authors of Bible.
 Therefore, this icon was believed to be a source of miracles.

 The Icon of Panagia Soumela was buried underground of a church named St. Barbara Monastery by monks who left Turkey due to Population Exchange between Greece and Turkey and the icon stayed buried here for around 8 years.
 Later, the Greek PM Venizelos asked Turkish PM Ismet Inonu to return the icon in 1931.